About The Therapist

 Bliss Massage makes quality service its top priority.
 The moment you walk into Bliss, you will be greeted with a calm, peaceful atmosphere that allows relaxation to come naturally and easily.
-Comfortable seating invites you to unwind before a massage, soft blankets are available before and during your session to wrap up in, and after you experience the luxurious feel of your treatment, you will have the option to sit and relax as you regain focus before going back to the reality of your everyday life.
+Comfortable seating invites you to unwind before a massage, and after you experience the luxurious feel of your treatment, you will have the option to sit and relax as you regain focus before going back to the reality of your everyday life.

 What kind of parking is there?

 Bliss is located on Walnut Street in Lawrenceburg, Indiana with street parking directly in front of the building.